Sfzmango/social-webster/README.md

 ## <b><ins> Installation: </ins></b>

 The app is deployed on Heroku so it is not needed to install anything.
-If you would like to run it locally, please download [MongoDB](https://www.mongodb.com/try/download/community) first and make sure the server is running by executing `mongod` in the terminal.
+If you would like to run it locally, please download [MongoDB](https://www.mongodb.com/try/download/community) first.
 Please download all the files included in the repository.
 Afterwards, please open your terminal into the repository folder and utilize Node.js's npm install feature `npm i` to install all the used packages.
 Once that is completed run the seed script `npm run seed`.

 ## <b><ins> Usage: </ins></b>

-To start the program, please open the directory on terminal and type in `npm start`.
+To start the program, please make sure the MongoDB server is running by executing `mongod` in the terminal.
+Then open the directory on terminal and type in `npm start`.
 You will then be able to go to the proper routes to see the JSON information for the API.
 <br><br>

 ## <b><ins> Technologies and Programs Used: </ins></b>